Ludwig Meidner: Painting

 Ludwig Meidner created numerous portraits throughout his life as a painter.
 His portraits are known to be distorted with flowing movements that create unusual perspectives in the paintings.
 This form of distortion and his unrefined brushstrokes is credited as helping to create an emotional sense of depression and anxiety in his portraits, which in turn detoured many from getting portraits done by Ludwig.
 Multiple expressionist writers such as Johannes R. Becher and Max Herrmann-Neisse got painted portraits done by Meidner.
 Other than portraits Ludwig also created multiple landscapes of Berlin, which are frequently known as apocalyptic from the style of the pieces.
 However, only a single painting is directly connected the idea of apocalypse through the title.
 While some people believe they predict the oncoming of WWI, others see it as presenting the movement and chaos of the urban world.
-The series, produced rapidly in a hectic heatwave, are sometimes considered some of the purest "expressionist" works; in them, comets cross the sky like canon shells, fires rage, men scream and flee for their lives, buildings totter on the edge of collapse.
+The series, produced rapidly in a hectic heatwave, are sometimes considered some of the purest "expressionist" works; in them, comets cross the sky like cannon shells, fires rage, men scream and flee for their lives, buildings totter on the edge of collapse.
 Meidner would, however, never repeat the intensity and creativity of the apocalyptic landscapes.